-All feature films, short films and trailers which are to be shown theatrically must be submitted to the BBFC, unless permission has been granted by the local authority in the area that the work is being shown.
+All feature films, short films and trailers that are to be shown theatrically must be submitted to the BBFC, unless permission has been granted by the local authority in the area that the work is being shown.

 What can/can't I submit?

 Films must be submitted in the format that they are going to be released i.e. works only being released digitally must be submitted as a DCP with relevant KDM, likewise 3D works must be submitted in 3D etc.

 If you are releasing on more than one format, please contact us to discuss the submission process.

 All works submitted to the BBFC for classification must be the full, final edit in the correct screen ratio with final sound mix.